 Visit Robinette’s Apple Haus & Winery in Grand Rapids Michigan

 Robinette’s Apple Haus and Winery is a great locale for families and anyone else to enjoy the different seasons Michigan offers to us.
 Visit the Winery at Robinette’s and taste the delicious product of Michigan fruits and berries.

-This year’s theme is the Big Apple, which has been a fixture on the farm for nearly 50 years.
+- 2022’s theme was the Big Apple, which has been a fixture on the farm for nearly 50 years.
 Many visitors love to get their picture taken with the iconic 9-foot apple and the maze will feature a huge apple at its center.

 - In a patriotic show of remembrance, Robinette’s corn maze in Grand Rapids showcased an American flag at half-mast to memorialize the 20th anniversary of 9/11 last year.

 - In 2020, the maze design honored Jim and Bethel Robinette.